SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 The next sections extend upon the basic architecture and show you how to resolve questions which often appear.

 ## Exercise 4: Approximate Distinct Counts

 A common question in HTTP operational analytics deals with approximate distinct counts: How many unique visitors visited your site over the last month?
 Answering this question exactly requires storing the list of all previously-seen visitors in the rollup tables, a prohibitively large amount of data.
 However an approximate answer is much more manageable.

 A datatype called hyperloglog, or HLL, can answer the query approximately; it takes a surprisingly small amount of space to tell you approximately how many unique elements are in a set.
 Its accuracy can be adjusted.
 We’ll use ones which, using only 1280 bytes, will be able to count up to tens of billions of unique visitors with at most 2.2% error.
 An equivalent problem appears if you want to run a global query, such as the number of unique IP addresses which visited any of your client’s sites over the last month.
 Without HLLs this query involves shipping lists of IP addresses from the workers to the coordinator for it to deduplicate.
 That’s both a lot of network traffic and a lot of computation.
 By using HLLs you can greatly improve query speed.

 For non-Hyperscale (Citus) installs you much first you must install the HLL extension and enable it.
 You would run the Psql command CREATE EXTENSION hll; on all nodes in this case.
 This is not necessary on Azure as Hyperscale (Citus) already comes with HLL installed, along with other useful Extensions.
 Now we’re ready to track IP addresses in our rollup with HLL.
 First add a column to the rollup table.

 ###Task 1:
- 1. In the Psql console copy and paste the following to
+ 1. In the Psql console copy and paste the following to bash

 ```
 ALTER TABLE http_request_1min ADD COLUMN distinct_ip_addresses hll;